z0on/2bRAD_denovo/2bRAD_README.txt

 # (resulting in poor quality at restriction site and adaptor bases) and you have used BcgI enzyme, use this:
 2bRAD_trim_launch_dedup2.pl fastq > trims

-# now we have a long list of commands, one per fastq file, that we will need to execute preferably simultaneously if we are on a multi-core cluster.
-TACC uses LAUNCHER module to enable parallele launch of multiple commands: https://github.com/TACC/launcher
+# the file trims now contains a long list of commands, one per fastq file, that we will need to execute.
+TACC uses Launcher module to enable parallele launch of multiple commands: https://github.com/TACC/launcher
-# I very highly recommend it - it should work on any SLURM system and makes the best usee of cluster architecture.
-If you don't have SLURM cluster, just say
+# I very highly recommend it - it should work on any SLURM-based system.
+Otherwise, if you don't know how to run hundreds of parallel jobs on your cluster, consult your IT support - there must be a way.
+# If push comes to shove, you can always execute all these commands serially (one by one), by saying
 bash trims
-# to execute all commands one by one.

 # do we have expected number of *.tr0 files created?
 ls -l *.tr0 | wc -l

-# quality filtering using fastx_toolkit
+# quality filtering using fastx_toolkit (install fastx_toolkit if you don't have this module)
 module load fastx_toolkit
-ls *.tr0 | perl -pe 's/^(\S+)\.tr0$/cat $1\.tr0 \| fastq_quality_filter -q 20 -p 90 >$1\.trim/' >filt0
+ls *.tr0 | perl -pe 's/^(\S+)\.tr0$/cat $1\.tr0 \| fastq_quality_filter -q 20 -p 100 >$1\.trim/' >filt0

 # NOTE: run the next line ONLY if your qualities are 33-based
 # (if you don't know just try to see if it works eventually, if you get errors from fastx_toolkit, try the other one):